"A girl should be two things: classy and fabulous!"

 In 1920 Flappers Took Over the World

-Life Cover 1922 In 1920 flappers and flapper fashion was very new.
+In 1920 flappers and flapper fashion was very new.

-Flapper-dom was not a simple fashion movement.
+Flapper-dom was not simply fashion movement.

 It was a essential shift in female action and perception of women in society.
 These were the "new women" of a new age.
 In 1920 flappers and non-flappers received the vote.